prahladyeri/exch-rate/README.md

 *exch-rate* is a tool to fetch exchange rates and convert foreign currencies.

 # Installation
-To install hotspotd, just follow these steps:
+To install, just follow these steps:
 ```
 pip3 install exch-rate
 ```

-To uninstall hotspotd, just say:
+To uninstall, just say:

 ```pip3 uninstall exch-rate```